sjsilvabr/Getting-and-Cleaning-Data---Project/README.md

 Having the original data set available, the data for the training has been loaded directly from the ZIP file.

-The data has been split in two data files, the training measurements *X_train.txt*, loaded into *vTrainDataSet* object, and the training activities *y_train.txt*, loaded into *vTrainActData* object.
+The data has been split in three data files, the training measurements *X_train.txt*, loaded into *vTrainDataSet* object, the training activities *y_train.txt*, loaded into *vTrainActData* object, and the training subjects *subject_train.txt*, loaded into *vTrainSubjData* object.

       vTrainSetFile <- unz(vZipPath, 'UCI HAR Dataset/train/X_train.txt')
       vTrainSetData <- read.table(vTrainSetFile)